wslyvh/AmsterdamBlockchainWeek/events/RaveCC/README.md

   -
     Come lose yourself in the ether with fellow crypto freaks during the Community Blockchain Week in Paris.
   -
     Location accessible from central Paris and the EthCC venue.
   -
     Drinks will be payable in cash, ETH and DAI.
   -
-    Timetable TBA
-  -
+    Timetable TBA (The party will be going until the morning hours) -
     Tech house / minimal / trance
   -